Abhi1922106/Bank_Loan_Prediction/README.md

 15. CreditCard- Does the customer uses a credit card issued by Bank?

 Tools :- Python.
          Pyton libraries: NumPy, Pandas, Matplotlib, Scikit learn , Seaborn

-Task:
+Task :1.
+Build a model that will help to identify the potential customers who have a higher

-1. Build a model that will help to identify the potential customers who have a higher probability of purchasing the loan.
+         probability of purchasing the loan.
       2. Used classification model to predict the likelihood of a liability customer buying personal loans.
       3. Build a decision tree model to identify probability of purchasing loan